 Ananya Jahanara Kabir, author of Partition’s Post-Amnesias: 1947, 1971, and Modern South Asia

 While news reports about Pakistan tend to cover Taliban attacks and bombings, and academics focus on security issues, the environment often takes a backseat in media reportage and scholarship.
 In particular, Pakistani women’s attachment to their environment and their environmental concerns are almost always ignored.
 Shazia Rahman traces the ways in which Pakistani women explore alternative, environmental modes of belonging, examines the vitality of place-based identities within Pakistani culture, and thereby contributes to evolving understandings of Pakistani women—in relation to both their environment and to various discourses of nation and patriarchy.

-Shazia Rahman is a professor of English at Western Illinois University.
+Shazia Rahman is an associate professor of English at the University of Dayton.

 Publisher: Folio Books